 - Farnsworth Canyon

-Little Wild Horse Canyon is located near Goblin Valley and is one of the most popular hikes because there are a long stretch of narrows you have to turn sideways to get through.
-It is a family friendly hike.
+Little Wild Horse Canyon is located near Goblin Valley and is one of the most popular hikes because there is a long stretch of narrows you have to turn sideways to get through.
+It is a family-friendly hike.

 Goblin Valley Star Gazing